deep-floyd/IF/README.md

 - 🚀 [Optimizing for inference time](https://huggingface.co/docs/diffusers/api/pipelines/if#optimizing-for-speed)
 - ⚙️ [Optimizing for low memory during inference](https://huggingface.co/docs/diffusers/api/pipelines/if#optimizing-for-memory)

-For more in-detail information about how to use IF, please have a look at [the IF blog post](https://huggingface.co/blog/if) and [the documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/if) 📖.
+For more in-detail information about how to use IF, please have a look at the [IF blog post](https://huggingface.co/blog/if) and [documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/if) 📖.

 ## Run the code locally